 The law is good…

-Paul said the law is good but those who rely on it place themselves under a curse (Gal 3:10).
+The law is good but those who rely on it place themselves under a curse (Gal 3:10).
 How is this possible?!
 How can something that is good be bad for us?
 Is the law defective?
 No – it’s good!
 The problem is not with the law but your flesh.
-Your flesh is too weak to cope with the law (Rm 8:3).
+Your flesh cannot cope with the law (Rm 8:3).
 And it’s not just the law.
 Anything that is good will become bad for you once your flesh gets involved:

 For if you live according to the flesh you will die… (Rm 8:13)